NONAMEstaken/PIC32-Microprocesor/README.md

 # PIC32-Microprocesor
-Here's the content of our ECE373 LAB and PRoJECt.
+Here's the content of our ECE373 LAB and PROJECt.